LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 1 - Introduction to Airflow.md

 - **Name DAGs and Tasks Clearly**: Use descriptive names to make workflows self-explanatory.
 - **Keep DAGs Lightweight**: Avoid heavy computations or API calls in the DAG definition file itself.
-- **Avoid Cyclic Dependencies**: Always ensure that the task dependency graph remains acyclic.
+- **Avoid Cyclic Dependencies**: Ensure the task dependency graph remains acyclic.
 - **Separate Logic from Configuration**: Encapsulate business logic in external scripts or modules to keep DAGs clean and readable.
 - **Limit DAG File Complexity**: Keep each DAG focused and manageable; if it gets too large, consider breaking it into multiple DAGs.